apache/drill/_docs/manage-drill/030-start-stop.md

     bin/drillbit.sh restart

 ## Invoking SQLLine
 SQLLine is used as the Drill shell.
 SQLLine connects to relational databases and executes SQL commands.
 You invoke SQLLine for Drill in embedded or distributed mode.
-If you want to use a particular storage plugin, you can indicate the schema name when you invoke SQLLine.
+If you want to use a particular storage plugin, you specify the plugin as a schema when you invoke SQLLine.

 ### SQLLine Command Syntax
 To start SQLLine, use the following **sqlline command** syntax: